 Parties are considered to be related if one party has the ability, directly or indirectly, control or exercise significant influence over the other party.
 Parties are also considered to be related if they are subject to common control.
 Members of key management of the Group and their close family members are also considered as related parties.

-Names of related parties Nature of relationship Mr. Sizhen Wang A director of the Group Edigene (Beijing) Inc. A director of this entity is also a director of the Company TCRCure Biopharma (Beijing) Ltd. Certain directors of this entity are also directors of the Group FHP Holdings Ltd An entity controlled by a director of the Company
+Names of related parties

+Mr. Sizhen Wang

+Edigene (Beijing) Inc.

+TCRCure Biopharma (Beijing) Ltd.

+FHP Holdings Ltd